 Make sure that you are not repeating the information that the recruiter can find on your CV.
 Give them new information; if you can, think of something that you are proud of that you were unable to fit on your CV.

-5. Write like you mean it
+5. Write as you mean it

 Job hunting can be a chore, but try to write this letter in a sincere way, focusing the language so that it compliments your communication skills and shows where your passion lies.